 At what age can kids start a YouTube channel?

-Your child cannot have their own channel or Youtube account if they are under the age of 13, However, children between ages 13 and 17 are allowed to open a channel with parental permission.
+Your child can’t have their own channel or YouTube account if they’re under the age of 13, However, children between 13 and 17 are allowed to open a channel with parental permission.

-How can kids under 13 can start a YouTube channel
+How can kids under 13 start a YouTube channel?

-- As the parent, you will need a Google account to create a YouTube channel.
-This will allow you to create a channel for a child under 13, who can upload videos, comment or make playlists.
+As the parent, you’ll need a Google account to create a YouTube channel.
+This will allow you to create a channel for a child under 13 to upload videos, comment or make playlists.

-- After you have set this up, go to YouTube and sign in.
+After you’ve set this up, go to YouTube and sign in.

-- The next page will show how your child will appear, so this is where you upload a picture, put in a channel name and create a handle for your child’s page.
-For younger kids, do not use their real names or image if you are worried about safety since this will be broadcast to anyone watching the videos.
+The next page will show how your child will appear, so this is where you upload a picture, put in a channel name and create a handle for their page.
+Since this will be broadcast to anyone watching the videos, don’t use real names or images for younger kids, if you’re worried about safety.

-- You have now created a YouTube channel, and your child can customise it how they want and upload videos.
+That’s it.
+You have created a YouTube channel.
+Now your child can customize it how they want and upload videos.

-Alternatively, a child over the age of 13 can set up their Google account and YouTube channel by following the steps above to create their channel.
+Alternatively, a child over the age of 13 can set up their Google account and YouTube channel by following the steps above.

 How to make a successful YouTube channel?